rfielding/octaveRounder/README.md

 |          126|      |            |         |
 |          127|      |            |         |

 >In this table, all blank entries are zero.
->When all fingers come up, id starts from 1 again.
+When all fingers come up, id starts from 1 again.

 Because incoming notes get translated into outgoing notes, we record the sent note to make sure that we turn off the note that we turned on in the synth.
 When a note is turned off, the sent\_vol is set to zero along with the id.
 We have three notes still on.
 There are gaps in the notes still turned on, because fingers have come up since this chord was held down.
 If finger 62 comes up, there would be no audible response, as that note is still buried by finger 60.
 Since finger 60 has the highest number, it is still the leader.
 If finger 60 instead came up, then 62 would be the new leader, as it would have the highest current id.

 If we want to figure out how many outstanding versions of note 50 have been sent, we scan the entire table and just count the occurrences of sent\_note is 50 where sent\_vol is not zero.
 If we go to turn on a note, and find that it is already on, then we send the MIDI notes to turn it off before we turn it back on.
 By doing this, anybody that is counting the increments and decrements for a rcvd\_note will come out to zero once all fingers are up.
 If we ever went below zero, then we should panic and reset the pedal to its initial state, because that means more note downs than ups.
 This can happen if MIDI notes are lost by plugging and unplugging cables while notes are held.

+The mapping from rcvd\_note to sent\_note is done by the note\_adjust variable.
+This is the heart of octave rounding.
+When a note is turned on by way of rcvd\_note, we remember where on the keyboard that was.
+We compare the previous rcvd\_note value to the current one.
+If the difference is greater than 6 (in units of semitones), then we shift the octave down by subtracting 12 from the note\_adjust variable.
+Likewise, if the difference is less than -6, then we shift an octave up by adding 12 to it.
+If both of these notes are on the same side of the quartertone split, then we only shift by one octave.
+That allows the possibility of having note jumps that are larger than a fifth.
+If we are on opposite sides of the quartertone split, then we shift octaves until the diff is between -6 and 6.
+Note that for staying in range, we will add in octave shifts as well.
+We do this so that we don't send garbage data to the synth with MIDI note numbers that are either negative or above 127.

+Note that in the implementation that we only read new bytes in the main loop, where we simply consume all available bytes.
+Because we may shift or rewrite the information we send, we rely on MIDI protocol using fixed length messages.
+We enqueue full messages before sending the response.
+We do this so that we can do things like insert pitch bends before note sends, or insert note off before redundant note on, etc.